porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ## User Testing

 We want to ensure that icons are perceived in the intended way.
-To test icons for recognition and information scent we provide a simple Usabulityhub-Template.
+To test icons for recognition and information scent we provide a simple Usabilityhub-Template.
 This is also required when moving icons to the Porsche Design System.
 Further, we highly recommend testing the icons in the specific use case.

 Read more on
 [Nielsen Norman Group](https://www.nngroup.com/articles/icon-testing/)